DiverseBloom780/Comic-Scraper-for-GetComics/README.md

 pip install requests beautifulsoup4 tqdm

 2️⃣ Download the Script
-Clone your GitHub repository or download GetComics.py into a folder on your PC.
+Clone GitHub repository or download GetComics.py into a folder on your PC.

 3️⃣ Run the Script
 Navigate to the folder where GetComics.py is located and run: